 Improved runtime library in GCC 9.1

-This release comes with improved experimental support for C++17, including
+This release comes with improved experimental support for C++17, including <memory_resource>.
+There will also be a support for opening file streams with wide character paths on Windows.

 This release comes with support for the deprecated Armv2 and Armv3 architectures and their variants have been removed.
 Support for the Armv5 and Armv5E architectures has also been removed.